Heritage Interpretation Online

 Who is it for?

-This course is aimed at mid-career professionals with responsibility for planning, delivering or managing learning programmes across the heritage sector.
-It is most suited to those already involved in interpretation in their organisation, especially those looking for ways to improve or build upon their practice.
+This course is aimed at professionals with responsibility for planning, delivering or managing learning programmes or interpretation across the heritage sector.
+It is flexible to the individual needs of the participant, supporting those already involved in interpretation and looking for ways to improve or build upon their practice, and providing essential skills and knowledge for those new to the field.

 Who runs the course?